 Fair Tax Policy

 NCIA is leading the charge to ensure that state-sanctioned cannabis businesses will someday be able to take the same tax deductions as any other legitimate businesses.
 Section 280E of the Internal Revenue Code prohibits businesses involved in “drug trafficking” from deducting normal business expenses from their gross income.
 This policy is being unfairly applied to medical and adult-use cannabis dispensaries operating legally under state law, resulting in their federal tax burden being significantly higher than that imposed on any other business.
 This provision threatens the viability of state-licensed cannabis providers, potentially leading to the loss of valuable jobs and tax revenues.
 As a result of NCIA’s work, legislation addressing this problem is now pending in the U.S. Senate and House of Representatives.
-If approved, the Small Business Tax Equity Act of 2015 (S. 987 & H.R.
-1855) will exempt state-legal cannabis businesses from Section 280E.
+If approved, the Small Business Tax Equity Act of 2017 (S. 777 & H.R.
+1810) will exempt state-legal cannabis businesses from Section 280E.
 NCIA is working with members of Congress to build support for this important legislation on Capitol Hill and in the public arena.
-Read more about the crushing burden of Section 280E here.

 Equal Access to Banking

 Nobody benefits when legal cannabis businesses are unable to work with financial institutions.
 A large number of banks in this country are reluctant or simply not willing to work with entities involved in the sale of cannabis, even when those sales are legal under state law.
 This is causing major difficulties for thousands of business owners and state tax collection agencies forced to operate on a cash-basis.
 NCIA is dedicated to finding a solution to this problem by supporting legislation that will give all banks the confidence they need to work with cannabis businesses.
-NCIA advocated for the introduction of the “Marijuana Business Access to Banking Act of 2015,” which provides a safe harbor to financial institutions doing business with state-legal cannabis providers.
-We are building support for H.R.
-2076 in Congress and advocating for the introduction of a similar bill in the U.S. Senate.
-We are also continuing to work with a variety of interested parties to push for an administrative solution to this problem.
+NCIA successfully advocated for the introduction of the “SAFE (Secure and Fair Enforcement) Banking Act,” (S. 1152, H.R.
+2215) which provides a safe harbor to financial institutions doing business with state-legal cannabis providers.
+We are building support for the SAFE Banking Act in both Houses of Congress and are pleased that the House bill currently has more than 90 cosponsors.
+We are also continuing to work with allies to push for an administrative solution to this problem.

 NCIA is working to allow states to establish their own systems for regulating cannabis without federal interference.
 While we are likely a number of years away from the end of federal marijuana prohibition, now is the time to push the conversation forward.
-By promoting the benefits of the cannabis industry, both for consumers and the economy, NCIA is gradually undermining institutional support for prohibition.
-NCIA is supporting a number of current bills in Congress, including the “Respect State Marijuana Laws Act of 2015” (H.R.
-1940) and the “Regulate Marijuana Like Alcohol Act of 2015” (H.R.
-1013).
+NCIA educates lawmakers on the benefits of replacing criminal markets with a regulated industry. .

 Legal Cultivation of Industrial Hemp